Please read our disclaimer below.

 Once the sender attempting to send mail is deemed SMTP compliant, Wildcat! will allow you to define a policy based on "mail content" to accept or reject the final reception of mail.
 To understand this process, Santronics is not in the business of analyzing mail content and will make no attempt to reject mail once the sender is deemed SMTP compliant.
 Once mail is transferred but not received by wcSMTP, you can use SMTPFILTER using your own "decisions and rules" to tell wcSMTP if it should reject or accept the reception and storage of mail.

 Santronics has invested much resources in researching and addressing the "spam problem."
 Even though we believe you will find the Wildcat! new anti-spam system eliminating a large percentage of spam, keep in mind it is not a 100% solution.
 Santronics is not in the business of analyzing mail content and will make no attempt to reject mail based on "content."
-Mail Rejection is a system administration policy, not a technical policy. wcSAP is designed to control what is called "Spoofing Spammers" using SMTP technical compliancy using technology to help control the illegal mail sender with no logic to analyze the mail content.
+Mail Rejection is a system administration policy, not a technical policy. wcSAP is designed to control what is called "Spoofing Spammers" using SMTP technical compliancy and advanced technology to help control the illegal mail sender with no logic to analyze the mail content.
 SMTPFILTER is designed to provide the system administrator the ability to define rules (key words lookups, integrate 3rd party AVS tools like wsSpamGuard, spam-assassin, etc) to analyze the mail content after wcSAP approves the sender.
 By using this system, you agree Santronics Software is not liable for lost of legitimate mail due to any anti-Spam rejections deemed incorrect.